-- 15 momentum, energy and entropy, including associated constitutive relationships for various exchange fluxes, at the scale of a well-defined spatial domain.
-Details of the model can be found in Tian (2006, 2009).
-The THREW model has been successfully applied in several previous studies (Mou et al., 2008; Yang et al., 2013; Li et al., 2012; Liu et al., 2012; Tian et al., 2006, 2012). - 20 The study period is 1970-2000, which is divided into two parts with the purpose of model calibration and validation.
+2008; Yang et al., 2013; Li et al., 2012; Liu et al., 2012; Tian et al., 2006, 2012).

+The study period is 1970-2000, which is divided into two parts with the purpose of model calibration and validation.
 The calibration period is 1970-1980 and the rest is used for model validation.
-The model calibration procedure is as follows: initial values and the reliable ranges of each parameter are determined according to the physical attributes of UHRB and previous THREW modeling experience (see Sun et al. (2013) - for the information of the key parameters in the model).
+The model calibration procedure is as follows: initial values and the reliable ranges of each parameter are determined according to the physical attributes of UHRB and previous THREW modeling experience (see Sun et al., 2013, for the information of the key parameters in the model).
 An automatic optimization algorithm, ε -NSGAII (Reed et al., 2003; Deb et al., 2002), is then used for further calibration.
 The value of each parameter is finally determined based on the automatic calibration results.
 This calibration procedure enables the parameters to bear clear physical meanings and maintains the performance of the model as well.
-The objective function for the automatic calibration is the Nash-Sutcliff coefficient (NSE) (Nash and Sutcliffe, 1970), as widely used in previous hydrological modeling studies.
+The objective function for the automatic calibration is the Nash-Sutcliffe efficiency coefficient (NSE) (Nash and Sutcliffe, 1970), as widely used in previous hydrological modeling studies.

-Another water balance related metric WB, together with NSE, is used to evaluate the 5 performance of the model during the two periods.
-WB takes the form as:

-$$\mathsf{WB} = \frac{R{\mathsf{obs}} - R{\mathsf{sim}}}{R{\mathsf{obs}}}$$ where R{obs} and R{sim} are the total observed and simulated runoff (in mm), respectively.
+Another water balance related metric WB, together with NSE, is used to evaluate the performance of the model during the two periods.
+WB takes the form as where R{obs} and R{sim} are the total observed and simulated runoff (in mm), respectively.

+$$WB = \frac{R{obs} - R{sim}}{R{obs}},$$ (1)

 The statistics are summarized in Table 1.
-The THREW model performs guite well in UHRB.
+The THREW model performs quite well in UHRB.
 The values of daily NSE in both the calibration and validation period are above 0.80.
-The value of monthly NSE is as high as 0.99 (see Yang et al. (2013) for 10 more detailed evaluations of the THREW model performance in UHRB).
+The value of monthly NSE is as high as 0.99 (see Yang et al., 2013, for more detailed evaluations of the THREW model performance in UHRB).
 The evaluation statistics indicate that the model accurately captures the dynamics of the streamflow during 1970-2000 over UHRB, given the observed atmospheric forcing.

 However, this lumped calibration strategy might only present the overall performance of the model during the whole simulation period.
-It is not necessary to guarantee the performance over each sub-period (e.g., dry seasons).
+It is not necessary a guarantee of the performance over each sub-period (e.g., dry seasons).
 We will present further details of another model calibration strategy used in this study in the next section.